kit-data-manager/webpage/_typed-pid-maker/index.markdown

 Currently, the Typed PID Maker is in beta.
 While the development can be followed on GitHub, here are the most important points which have to be done before a 1.0 release:

-* Persist created PIDs locally.

-  Ensure recoverability of PIDs in case all other systems fail.
+* **Persist created PIDs locally.** – Ensure recoverability of PIDs in case all other systems fail.

-* Persist sandboxed PID Systems in a local database.

-  Enable more extensive tests.
+* **Persist sandboxed PID Systems in a local database.** – Enable more extensive tests.
 Currently, the sandboxed PIDs are stored in memory (RAM).

-* Configurable Docker-Container for releases.

-  Make it easier to try the service locally and ease the work of administrators as well.
+* **Configurable Docker-Container for releases.** – Make it easier to try the service locally and ease the work of administrators as well.

 {% assign servicePosts = site.posts | where_exp: "post", "post.tags contains page.tag-name" %}